ReichertL/Student-Code-Testing-Pipeline/CProgrammierung/eval_pipline_rework/Readme.md

                     No test are executed afterwards.

     -c/--check ["name1", "name2",...]:
                     Runs evaluation for all students given in the list of strings.
+                    Usage e.g. check -rc "Vorname Nachname".
+Can be used in combination with -r, -d

     -a/--all:       Runs evaluation for all students.
 By default only if not already run.